kristingmunder/RedCapHealthFair/docs/required_programs.md

 ## Python 3

+**NOTE**: It is not expected that you know how to write python code, to use this system you simply need it to run the scripts.
+Although, knowing some code never hurts 😉.

 [Python](https://www.python.org) is a *dynamic* scripting language used in a variety of fields, from statistical analysis and machine learning to web development and basic programming.
 In fact, the ANKI flash card app was made